kallu/aws-iam-boundary/01_SETUP/README.md

 ### Lab cleanup

+* Delete the cloudformation stack

 ```
 $ aws cloudformation delete-stack --stack-name ${STACK}
 ```

-Wait for a moment and then verify stack has been deleted.
+* Wait for a moment and then verify stack has been deleted.

 ```
 $ aws cloudformation describe-stacks --stack-name ${STACK}